 DAHS provide advice and support to Dorset residents in respect of home adaptations and housing options to help you to remain in your own home.
 You are also able to visit an independent living centre in Dorchester, by appointment.

 Dorset Council is committed to making its information and services accessible to all.
-If you would like any information in an alternative format please contact us
+If you would like any information in an alternative format, you can:

 Explore this website to find the information you need or Contact Us for assistance: